Assistance programs in Bergen County New Jersey.

 - Applications are accepted from immigrants, the homeless, single mothers, and other vulnerable members of the community.
 Read more on eviction prevention Bergen County.

-Free toys, food, and meals are provided at Thanksgiving and Christmas.
+Free Christmas toys, food, and holiday meals are provided at Thanksgiving and Christmas.
 Some Bergen County charities even pass out Easter baskets to children.
 So there are several different holiday programs for low income households.

 Using donations and the dedication of volunteers, clients can receive a gift for their child or a box of food.
 Some sites serve full Christmas or Thanksgiving meals to residents, no questions asked.
 Locate free Christmas assistance in Bergen County.